-From Apr 1921 to Jun 1934, Swank missed 74 of 991 roll call votes, which is 7.5%.
-This is on par with the median of 9.9% among the lifetime records of representatives serving in Jun 1934.
+From Apr 1921 to Jun 1934, Swank missed 96 of 993 roll call votes, which is 9.7%.
+This is better than the median of 13.6% among the lifetime records of representatives serving in Jun 1934.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1921-Feb 1922||48||3||6.3%||11th|

 |Dec 1922-Mar 1923||60||1||1.7%||3rd|